robocorp/rpaframework/examples/README.md

 # Code examples

-## windows-calculator
+## windows-basics

-Python and RFW syntax example of Windows Calculator
+Python and RFW syntax example of Windows basic operations with Calculator and Notepad.

 ## windows-uidemo-application